Why are we here?

 Where is Peel?

-The Peel region comprises the five Local Government Areas of the Shire of Boddington, City of Mandurah, Shire of Murray, Shire of Serpentine-Jarrahdale and Shire of Waroona.
-Peel is a region with a diverse and rapidly growing population and incredible natural assets, including the Peel-Harvey Estuary.
+Western Australia's Peel region comprises the five Local Government Areas of the Shire of Boddington, City of Mandurah, Shire of Murray, Shire of Serpentine-Jarrahdale and Shire of Waroona.
+Peel is a region with a diverse and rapidly growing population, and incredible natural assets, including the Peel-Harvey Estuary.

 For more information on Peel check out some of our partner organisations’ websites: